-Built on a medieval Islamic fort, Madrid's La Latina neighborhood is the city's oldest—and also one of its liveliest.
-While La Latina is picturesque, with narrow streets lined with tapas bars and plazas punctuated by beautiful churches, this central Madrid neighborhood is modern and bustling, with no shortage of things to do.
+Built on a medieval Islamic fort, Madrid's La Latina neighborhood is the city's oldest—and one of its liveliest.
+While La Latina is picturesque, with narrow streets lined with tapas bars, restaurants, and plazas punctuated by beautiful churches, this central Madrid neighborhood is modern and bustling, with no shortage of things to do.
 From the remarkable Goya paintings at San Francisco el Grande Basilica to the crowded El Rastro flea market, here are nine best things to do in La Latina.

-One of Madrid's best-hidden restaurants, La Latina's Casa Granada has some of the greatest value tapas deals in all of the city.
-It's hidden in a nondescript building on Calle Doctor Cortezo, and you must take an elevator to the sixth floor, but once you make it, you'll be rewarded with cheap jugs of sangria and an excellent view of the city from the rooftop terrace.Continue to 5 of 9 below.
+One of Madrid's best-hidden restaurants, La Latina's Casa de Granada, has some of the best tapas deals in the city.
+Tucked into a nondescript building on Calle Doctor Cortezo and only accessible via an elevator to the sixth floor, Casa Granada is worth the trip for the prices alone.
+Once inside, you'll be rewarded with cheap jugs of sangria and an excellent view of the city from the rooftop terrace.

 This free museum in La Latina pays tribute to San Isidro Labrador, Madrid's patron saint, but the primary focus here is a comprehensive look at the city's history, dating all the way back to prehistoric times.
 The museum's permanent collection is just 153 pieces, but it offers an interesting look at Madrid's development.
 Additionally, the courtyard adjacent to the museum is the supposed site of a miracle: According to lore, this is where San Isidro saved his son from drowning when waters rose dangerously high.
 The museum's now made the site a focal point for visitors.